nopnop2002/esp-idf-leaflet/README.md

 In GPS Mode, it displays a map of your current location obtained from GPS.
 You can use the zoom function.

-In Travel Mode, travel through Central Park from south to north.
+In Move Mode, move through Central Park from south to north.
 In this mode, the zoom function is disabled.
 ![Image](https://github.com/user-attachments/assets/028d2dc8-6de5-46f3-b1b1-f6f5b3f8d910)